The best parks in and around Birmingham for nature walks

 Postcode: WS8 7NL

-An environmentally friendly attraction that includes a visitor centre, lakeside cafe, activities such as wake-boarding, sailing, water skiing, nature walks and nearby heritage steam railway
+An environmentally friendly attraction that includes a visitor centre, lakeside cafe, activities such as wake-boarding, sailing, water skiing, nature walks and nearby heritage steam railway.
+This one is stunning during the autumn when the seasonal rainbow of leaves start to change.

 Best parks in Birmingham